 If you want to add e-commerce capabilities to your website or “marketing stack,” this is your year.
 More B2B e-commerce software is available in online versions, which helps drive down both acquisition and maintenance costs.
 At the same time, software vendors are offering multiple versions of their platforms with tiered capabilities and price points.
 Some even offer free versions.

 By some measures, there are at least a dozen e-commerce platforms you could consider for your company’s B2B storefront — too many for anyone to evaluate over a reasonable period.
 However, to save you time, we’ve provided you with just enough background on the industry’s top four platforms to help you choose the best technology for your company.
-We’ll look closely at what we see as the top four choices, based on market share and other factors:

 In addition to overall pros and cons of these top four software platforms, there’s a handful of key criteria to help you decide which e-commerce platform is best for you and your specific application.
 Nothing is one-size-fits-all.
 If you’re exploring e-commerce for the first time or updating an existing or older e-commerce website, there are many additional factors to consider, which impact both the website and your operations: